MapReduce Quick Explanation

 How MapReduce works

-The MapReduce process can be summarized in three generalized steps:
+The MapReduce model can be broken down into three core steps:

 1) Map